TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 * pun: uji = "Uji" and "to be sad"

-My hermitage is in the southeast of the capital, where I live quietly like this, but people call it Mt.
-Uji for the life escaping from this world, taking it bitter.
+My hermitage is in the southeast of the capital, where I live calmly like this, but I hear people call it Mt.
+Uji for the life escaping from this world which is a sad state of affairs.

 9. Hana no iro wa Utsuri ni keri na Itazurani Wa ga mi yo ni furu Nagame se shi ma ni / Ono no Koamachi / Genre: spring